Updated on: 2/15/2019

 With the damages so high in these head-on crashes, it's often a smart idea to consult with an experienced car accident attorney.
 Medical bills, lost wages, pain and suffering and rehabilitation costs pile up quickly, and having someone to fight for you is important.

-Take this case for example: led by attorney Chris Davis — founder of Seattle-based Davis Law Group, P.S. — we recovered a $840,000 settlement for a woman injured in a head-on collision in Lynnwood.
+Take this case for example: led by personal injury attorney Chris Davis — founder of Seattle-based Davis Law Group, P.S. — we recovered an $840,000 settlement for a woman injured in a head-on collision in Lynnwood.
 Another driver crossed the center line, not unlike the Maple Valley crash above, and slammed into her head-on.
 Her massive injuries required many surgeries and an extensive rehab process.

 And the case wasn't simple.
 Investigators tried to pin the blame on a heart attack suffered by the at-fault driver moments before the crash.
 But medical experts proved the at-fault driver had benzodiazepines in her system at the time of the crash.
 Ultimately, our client's $500,000 Harborview Medical Center bills were paid for, as well as additional money to get her back on her feet.